verajosemanuel/tidyviz/README.md

 docker start mycontainer --interactive -v ~/dockerdata:/data /bin/bash
 ```

-dockerdata folder is located at home folder in my host o.s. and data folder belongs to container.
 Any file you place there, will be available for the container to use, and vice versa.
 Maybe you need a Shiny Server, so run a Dockerized Shiny and share the same folder so you can develop your viz in Rstudio and serve with Shiny.